 The U660E was used in the Sienna between 2011 – 2016, whereas the UA80F was used in the 2017 – 2020 Sienna, according to Wikipedia.
-Overall, both these transmissions were reliable and aren´t much complained about.
+Overall, both these transmissions were reliable and aren´t much complained about- at least not like they were in other vehicles like the Camry where this transmission wasn’t quite as reliable.
 The issues we mention below are rare, and it´s essential to consider this.

 The U660E transmission didn´t receive any recalls or technical service bulletins in the 2011 – 2016 model years.
 Rare issues or points with the U660E that are worth mentioning are:

 - The common issue with the transmission is the worn valve body.
 Contaminated automatic transmission fluid and vitiated torque converter lockup cause slagging or wear-out of plunger valves and channels of the valve body.

 - In the electrical part, the selector position plate with temperature is the most commonly replaced element.
 The overheating sensor is the reason for the malfunctioning of the valve body.